UPPS 05.04.05 - Video Documentation and Surveillance Systems

 UPPS No. 05.04.05

-This policy applies to all students, faculty, staff, departments, divisions, and colleges in the use of VDS systems.
-This policy applies to all forms of video documentation and surveillance, regardless of the technology employed, including closed circuit television (CCTV), Internet-based (Web) camera systems, and cameras used for academic or business purposes.
+This policy applies to all students, faculty, staff, departments, schools, colleges, and divisions in the use of VDS systems.
+This policy applies to all forms of VDS, regardless of the technology employed, including closed circuit television (CCTV), internet-based (web) camera systems, and cameras used for academic, business, or informational purposes.
+The viewing, recording, reviewing, and releasing of any data will be in compliance with all federal and state laws governing the release of information in compliance with the Texas Public Information Act.

-The sole purpose of academic cameras is viewing and recording academic activities and they are not attached to the VDS system.
-The sole purpose of business cameras is viewing and recording business activities, and attachment to the VDS system is required.
+The sole purpose of academic cameras is viewing and recording academic activities, and they are not attached to the centralized VDS system.
+The sole purpose of business cameras is viewing and recording business activities, and attachment to the centralized VDS system is required.
+Cameras not deemed by UPD to be essential to overall university security will be the financial responsibility of the requesting department.

 Application of this policy to cameras used for legitimate academic purposes will comply with UPPS No. 02.02.03, Protection of Human Research Subjects.
 Camera systems installed expressly and specifically to enable teleconferencing among willing and fully informed participants are exempt from this policy.